 The baby blues manifest as mood swings, feelings of sadness, anxiety, or being overwhelmed, loss of appetite, and trouble sleeping.
 The symptoms are tricky considering they mimic postpartum depression, but the key difference, Clancy says, is the length of time.

 “The baby blues are distinctly different in that it lasts for a brief period of time, and generally coincides with the hormonal drop that occurs when milk production begins.
 For most women, the symptoms subside within 2-5 days,” she explains.
-“While postpartum depression can start at any time during postpartum, and even during pregnancy, the key differences are duration (with postpartum depression symptoms occurring for at least two weeks) and, for the most part, “baby blues” symptoms do not contain thoughts about death or suicide, or bizarre thoughts, like you would see as part of postpartum psychosis.”
+“While postpartum depression can start at any time during postpartum, and even during pregnancy, the key differences are the duration.”

 Postpartum depression also manifests as loss of enjoyment, isolation, and a sense of detachment or disinterest in the baby.
 This doesn’t make the sufferer a horrible person – this is a matter of disrupted brain chemistry.
 But that doesn’t stop sufferers from feeling guilty or disgusted at their own thoughts or behavior.

 This self-recrimination make it complicated, because often these reactions, or these thoughts of harming self or the child, are extremely upsetting to the people who experience them – so upsetting they don’t talk about it.
 Another more serious risk is that these thoughts are not upsetting at all.
-This is an indication of postpartum psychosis, a rare and severe form of postpartum depression.
+This is an indication of postpartum psychosis.

 “In the case of psychosis, the danger is that having thoughts about harming the baby or themselves is not upsetting,” Clancy cautions.
 “In the moment, it makes sense to them, and the research shows they are often altruistic- that they believe they are helping the baby or saving their family from harm.
 They can often have a religious component, but not always.”